KomMonitor/kommonitor.github.io/docs/migration.md

 command that includes `data` in the `--diff-types` parameter.

 You can use the template listed below for this purpose.
 Just adapt the parameters to your environment.
-Note, that the Liquibase Docker container must have access to your KomMonitor database and to the mounted data directories:
+Note, that the Liquibase Docker container must have access to your KomMonitor database and to the mounted data directories.
+It may be required to adapt the permissions of the mounted data directories so that the Liquibase Docker container is able to write to these directories.:

 ```Shell
 docker run --network=kommonitor \